AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Eldermere Tower.md

 # Level 1: The Fungus Infested Chamber

 - The first level is shrouded in an eerie mist with eerie glowing mushrooms.
-- The players must navigate through a maze of giant mushrooms and face off against 3 [[Myconid Sovereign]] and 3 [[Myconid adult]]s guarding the way.

 - They also discover a puzzle involving mushroom spores that must be rearranged into a pattern of an arrow to open the path further up.

 1. **The Myconid Guardians:** As the party enters, they encounter Myconids, humanoid mushroom creatures that guard the chamber.
 The Myconids are not inherently hostile but are under the influence of the tower's curse, causing them to attack intruders.
 The party can choose to combat them or find a way to communicate with them to avoid conflict.
 	- 3 [[Myconid adult]]s and 3 [[Myconid Sovereign]]s

-3. **Mushroom Maze:** The chamber is filled with a maze of giant mushrooms that block the party's path.
-To navigate through the fungal labyrinth, players must solve a puzzle involving glowing mushroom spores.
-Each mushroom releases a different colored spore, and players must arrange the mushrooms to create a specific pattern or sequence that opens a passage deeper into the tower.

-3. **Fungus Corruption:** As the party explores, they may find evidence of a corruption affecting the fungi in the chamber.
-Some mushrooms are withering and decaying, while others seem to thrive.
-Investigating this phenomenon can reveal clues about the curse's nature and how it has affected the tower's inhabitants.

 4. **Mysterious Water Source:** The chamber contains a small pool of water surrounded by bioluminescent mushrooms.
 The water has unique properties, and it can be collected for potential later use.
 It may heal wounds, remove curses, or provide some other beneficial effect.
 However, players must figure out how to safely extract the water without disturbing the pool's inhabitants.